What Is the Goal of Treatment for Eating Disorders?

 The goal of treatment is to stop and reverse the physical damage done by the eating disorder, and to address the underlying issues that may be causing or contributing to unhealthy behaviors.
 Various treatment techniques aim to help identify and avoid situations, emotions, or behaviors that trigger eating disorders and to replace unhealthy habits with healthy ones.

 These treatments may include medication, nutrition education, and therapy.
 People with an eating disorder often take classes and meet with licensed therapists on a regular basis to monitor their recovery.

 What Types of Treatment Are Used?

 Research has not identified a specific treatment cycle that is more effective than another.
-The treatment depends on the person with the eating disorder and his or her situation.
+The recommended treatment depends on each individual person with the eating disorder and their particular situation.

-Doctors and licensed professionals will work with you to create a customized treatment plan.
-These plans are tailored to your individual needs and personalities, past treatment experience, and desire to recover.
-These treatment plans may include:
+Doctors and licensed professionals will work to create a customized treatment plan.
+These plans are tailored to the individual needs and personalities, past treatment experience, and the desire to recover.
+These treatment plans may include the following.

 Many people with eating disorders participate in one-on-one sessions with a psychotherapist.
 A therapist will work with you to identify moods, feelings, and other stimuli that trigger unwanted behaviors.
 You will work together to develop healthy ways to cope with these situations.